Hello, and welcome! We can't wait to share everything you need to know about going deeper Begin.

 - Store (or cache) your code – your version control system is the source of truth for your code, which is passed to Begin only to build and deploy

-- Long-running processes – Begin relies on fast-executing, highly scalable next-gen cloud services; applications that require extreme compute or long-running connections are probably still best suited to non-serverless infrastructure
+- Long-running processes – Begin relies on fast-executing, highly scalable cloud functions; applications with extreme compute needs or long-running connections are probably still best suited to more old school infrastructure

 What shouldn't you build with Begin?